 Have a fixed number of clothes.
 It is so easy and fun to go buy a new item of clothing.
 All I have to do is swipe a piece of plastic, or maybe it was even free, and I can always find more space in my closet.
 This lack of obvious cost makes it effortless to continue to add clothes to my wardrobe.

 The problem is, there is a cost.
-There are more things to choose between each morning, I have more things to wash, I have more things to take care of.
-These costs are too far removed from actually putting that new item in my closet.
+There are more things to choose between each morning.
+I have more things to wash.
+I have more things to take care of.
+These costs are too far removed from actually putting that new item into my closet.
 I needed to create a more immediate cost for myself.
 I decided I would have a fixed number of clothes in my closet.
 Now when I get a new piece of clothing it has to replace something already there.
 This creates an incentive for me to be more picky about what I buy.
 Another benefit of this policy, is that when I wear out an item of clothing, or if it no longer fits, I have no guilt about replacing it.

 If you decide to implement a fixed number of clothes policy, be fair to yourself.
 Pick a number you are comfortable with.
 As you get more comfortable with this idea you can reduce the number.
 We have paired down the number of things in my closet three times before arriving at where we are now.

 Stop looking.
 When it comes to clothes there is an almost infinite number of options.
 As a result you will always be able to find something that might work slightly better than what you are currently wearing.
 You may have heard the phrase “the grass is always greener on the other side of the fence.”
 Constantly looking for what you might buy next actually makes you less satisfied with what you already have.
 This is also similar to the Diderot effect - “the introduction of a new possession into a consumer’s existence will often result in a process of spiraling consumption”.